yoshig/ajax_project/README.md

 This project is a simple secret sharing project.
 I've written two
 models: `User` and `Secret`.
-I've also built `UsersController` and `SessionsController` to do login for you.
+I've also built `UsersController` and `SessionsController` to do login for you (I just stole them from the NewAuthDemo you've read before).

 ## Phase I: secrets form

 Write a plain-old (non-AJAX) `/users/123/secrets/new` form.
-You'll need to create a nested route.
+You'll need to create a nested route and controller.
 Restrict to a `new` action.

 Make a top-level `/secrets` resource, too.
 We'll have our nested `new` form post to the top-level `/secrets` route (it's preferred to POST to a top-level route).
 You can restrict the top-level `secrets` route to `create`.

 Write the form to post a secret.
 When you post a secret, you are